chadallison/tsbfl25/README.md

 - JP: 4 wins when projected to lose
 - Eric: 3 wins when projected to lose
+- Adam: 2 wins when projected to lose
+- Andrew: 2 wins when projected to lose
 - Chad: 2 wins when projected to lose
-- Adam: 1 win when projected to lose
-- Andrew: 1 win when projected to lose
 - Hank: 1 win when projected to lose
 - Isaac: 1 win when projected to lose
 - Matthew: 1 win when projected to lose